Dragon Quest: The Adventure of Dai

 Dragon Quest: The Adventure of Dai (DRAGON QUEST –ダイの大冒険–, Doragon Kuesuto: Dai no Daibōken) is a Japanese manga series written by Riku Sanjo and illustrated by Koji Inada, based on the popular video game franchise Dragon Quest.
 It was serialized in Shueisha's Weekly Shōnen Jump from October 1989 to December 1996, with its chapters collected in 37 tankōbon volumes.

 A prequel manga series began in V Jump in September 2020 and a spin-off manga began in Saikyō Jump in October 2020.
 The manga was adapted into an anime series, produced by Toei Animation and broadcast on TBS from July 1991 to July 1992.
 It is the second anime adaptation based on the Dragon Quest franchise after Dragon Quest: Legend of the Hero Abel.
 The manga received a second 100-episode anime adaptation by Toei Animation, which was broadcast on TV Tokyo from October 2020 to October 2022.

-Dragon Quest: The Adventure of Dai is one of the best-selling manga series of all time, with more than 50 million copies in circulation by 2022.
+The manga had over 50 million copies in circulation by 2022.